Once you’ve been diagnosed with hypoglycemia, you can still qualify for life insurance, but it will depend on the specifics of your case.

 Once the application is turned in, it’s a life insurance underwriter’s job to review these questions to see how risky you are for the company to insure.

-It’s this underwriter’s decision whether or not the company should insure you.
+This underwriter will decide whether or not the company should insure you.
 It’s also their decision as to the level of insurance they should provide.

 In short, the underwriters at each life insurance company decide what your premium is, and what your policy covers.